 Location: Underway to Barcelona

 There’s something really nice about sticking your head out of the companionway for the first time in the morning.
-Aside from escaping the ever-present smell of BO, I got to look out at the sea and realize that I was about to live another epic day in the Med sailing with 25 other kids.
+Aside from escaping the ever-present smell of BO, I got to look out at sea and realize that I was about to live another epic day in the Med sailing with 25 other kids.
 Truly I could not get over that.
-This glorious moment was interrupted as I remembered that I am still a newbie landlubber, and I staggered to my seat with all the grace of a near-sighted hippopotamus with a hangover.
-Considering the large swells Argo was rolling over, there was a lot of staggering done by me and the crew.
+This glorious moment was interrupted as I remembered that I was still a newbie landlubber, and I staggered to my seat with all the grace of a near-sighted hippopotamus with a hangover.
+Considering the large swells, Argo was rolling over.
+There was a lot of staggering done by the crew and me.

 Pictured: (First) The aftermath of another awesome sunset, (Second) The amazing Amanda doing amazing Helm things, (Third) Action shot of Jonas and Dan cleaning in the galley.